incrediblesound/story-graph/README.md

 ```

 **directionality**
 The isDirectional property must be set to tell the graph how to match rules.
-If this property is set to false then the order of the things will be ignored when finding a match.
-When the source and target are qualitatively different things and the action is truly directional you should set this property to true.
+If this property is set to false then the order of the actors will be ignored when finding a match.
+When the source and target are qualitatively different actors and the action is truly directional you should set this property to true.

 **mutations**
-If you want to mutate the things involved in an event you can add a mutations function to your rule.
-The mutations function takes the source thing and target thing as parameters.
-This allows you to alter the types of things as a part of the consequence of the rule being activated, for which you can use the remove, add, and replace helpers on the things type:
+If you want to mutate the actors involved in an event you can add a mutations function to your rule.
+The mutations function takes the source actor and target actor as parameters.
+This allows you to alter the types of actors as a part of the consequence of the rule being activated, for which you can use the remove, add, and replace helpers on the actors type:
 ```javascript
 {
   cause: [ handsome(boy), meets, pretty(girl) ],